 Authorized gopher tortoise agent permitting

 The FWC issues Authorized Gopher Tortoise Agent permits to individuals who meet the qualifications specified in the permitting guidelines for activities used to survey or to relocate gopher tortoises.
 The qualifications for becoming an authorized agent can be met by either completing a FWC-approved authorized agent training course or providing proof of adequate experience (see the Gopher Tortoise Permitting Guidelines for details).

-You must first submit a proposed course curriculum to the Gopher Tortoise Program for evaluation.
+You must first submit a proposed course curriculum to the Gopher Tortoise Program Coordinator for evaluation.
 The training proposal must include a description of the topics to be taught by instructors who are experienced authorized agents in gopher tortoise survey, capture, mark, and release techniques.
 The FWC will review the proposal and consider approval for the training course(s) based on the information provided.